 The Podere is a 4 hectare (10 acre) traditional Tuscan farm (certified organic) situated in one of the last truly unspoiled and untrodden areas of Tuscany.
 Podere San Martino consists of small group of newly renovated and charming stone buildings located at the end of a tree lined private country lane, on a ridge overlooking the town Seggiano with accommodations for up to five people in two separate furnished apartments: the "Olivella" and the "Elm".

 The "Olivella" has a spacious living room with a kitchen and dining area and a comfortable double bedroom with adjoining bathroom.
 The living room is furnished with a sofa bed.

-The "Elm" consists of a large double bedroom with bathroom and a terrace overlooking the Val d'Orcia.
+The "Elm" consists of a large double bedroom with bathroom, small kitchen and a terrace overlooking the Val d'Orcia.